Aryan-webp/Voice_Assistant/README.md

 LIMITATIONS : STELLA is not implemented with machine learning i.e. it cannot learn things from past user
               experience.
 Every time you launch it, it starts as new.

-Looking forward to help you my friend..
+Looking forward to help you; my friend..

 Yours skillfully,
 STELLA